mgechev/blog.mgechev.com/content/post/2013-12-18-inheritance-services-controllers-in-angularjs.md

 {{< / highlight >}}

-As you can see we directly apply the &#8220;Klassical&#8221; inheritance pattern.
+As you can see we directly apply the “Klassical” inheritance pattern.
 We can do the same for the second child controller.
 You can check example [right here][1].

 ### Controller as syntax